nky1047/nky1047/README.md

 An ECE Graduate.
 Have 2+ Years of Web Develeopment Experience.
 Techs used like: Java, Spring Boot, Angular 6, ReactJS.
+Also, I have used some CI/CD Tools like Selenium, Cucumber and Jenkins.

 * 🌍  I'm based in India